pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 # Header-only libraries

 A library formed only by class templates and function templates contains only header files.
-One example is [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), but many others are available.
+One example is [Eigen](https://libeigen.gitlab.io/), but many others are available.

 Using a header-only library is very simple: you have to store the header files in a directory later searched by the preprocessor.

-So either you store them in a system include directory, like `/usr/include` or `/usr/local/include` (you must have administrator privileges), or in a directory of your choice that you will then indicate using the `-I` option of the compiler (actually, of the **preprocessor**).
+So either you store them in a system include directory, like `/usr/include` or `/usr/local/include` (you must have administrator privileges), or in a directory of your choice that you will then indicate using the `-I` compiler (actually, **preprocessor**) flag.

 ```bash
 g++ -I/path/to/library/include/ ...